Ragulkandasamy/know_your_world/README.md

 # know_your_world
-This project helps to identify the object and describes about the object which we unfamiliar or does not know about that object.
+This project helps to identify the unknown images or symbols that we come across our life by scanning the image or symbol, Augumented Reality helps in displaying the video about that image or symbol.